 The calories packed into it alone will make you want to run if you’re watching you weight.
 The dish proper is mega delicious and oh so filling.
 Packed with nutrients your granny would be proud of.

 Hot bread soaked in milk with butter, and not so much sugar that it can still be considered savoury.
 You’d add cheese onto the bread.

 Then there’s the dish made with layers and layers egg-drenched and baked filo pastry.

 It’s an energy enhancing dish which probably single-handedly helps the body avoid anaemia.

 Rice, raw egg, miso soup, soy sauce and fermented soybeans.
-That’s how they do savory in Japan, with some pickles and fried fish as well.
+That’s how they do savoury in Japan, with some pickles and fried fish as well.

-You’d be quite hard to please if you didn’t find any savory breakfast idea here which makes your mouth water!
+You’d be quite hard to please if you didn’t find any savoury breakfast idea here which makes your mouth water!
 I say that because I’m hard to please; the result of which is this list…

 Prepare the eggs, which go into some of the dishes, a certain way that you like.